icybears/icybears.github.io/_posts/2020-08-26-design-patterns-adapter.markdown

 Otherwise, to resolve this "incompatibility" issue we would have to either modify the library code or our own code which not only breaks the Open/Closed Principle but can also be very costly and even impossible.

+The adapter object abides by the compatible type's interface by either subclassing a compatible type or by implementing a compatible interface, and is therefore able to communicate with the library.
+And because it encapsulates the incompatible type, it can also internally communicate with it, do whatever translations or conversions needed, and respond back to the library in a compatible way.